Analyze your usual offline shopping spree. How do shops garner your attention?

 – Time-limited challenges let Nike ignite that competitive spirit;

-- Retention hacks allow returning inactive users back to the app.
+– Retention hacks allow returning inactive users to the app.

 We all got used to mere browsing with our phones.
-As we sit here in 2022, the real truth is that this mankind’s invention is now becoming essential: 52% of all worldwide website traffic is on mobile devices.
+As we sit here in 2023, the real truth is that mankind’s invention is now becoming essential: 52% of all worldwide website traffic is on mobile devices.